*Results may vary in individual cases. *See full disclaimers at the disclaimers area

 How is this procedure done?

-Depending upon the condition and size of your breasts, there are various surgical options that are available.
-In most cases the nipple-areolar complex can be left intact and attached to the ducts, blood vessels, and nerves to help maintain function.
-In some cases the nipple-areolar complex is detached and re-applied as a graft.
-Most procedures include a peri-areolar excision of superficial skin that can be performed with “laser” as in the “Laser Bra ” procedure, or can be done the traditional way with a skin splitting dissection technique with scalpel.
+Depending on the condition and size of your breasts, there are various surgical options that are available.
+In most cases, the nipple-areolar complex can be left intact and attached to the ducts, blood vessels, and nerves to help maintain function.
+In some cases, the nipple-areolar complex is detached and re-applied as a graft.
+Most procedures include a peri-areolar excision of superficial skin that can be performed with “laser” as in the “Laser Bra ” procedure or can be done the traditional way with a skin splitting dissection technique with a scalpel.
 Breast tissue excision, when necessary, can be performed surgically.
-In most cases, a peri-areolar scar as well as a vertical and horizontal scar is necessary in order to achieve the ideal breast contour.
+In most cases, a peri-areolar scar, as well as a vertical and horizontal scar, is necessary to achieve the ideal breast contour.

 How do I prepare for my breast reduction?

 During your initial preoperative visit with your surgeon, be prepared to give a complete medical history including all your medications, allergies and previous surgeries.
-You will undergo a through physical examination and blood tests.
+You will undergo a thorough physical examination and blood tests.
 If you are at or over age 40, an electrocardiogram will be required.
-If you are over age 35, a mammogram may be prescribed.
+If you are over 35 years old, a mammogram may be prescribed.
 Photographs, which do not include your face, are important aids in planning and performing your breast reduction.
 They become a permanent part of your patient record and are taken before and several months after your procedure.

 During your consultation, you will be given specific directions to help you prepare for your procedure.
-Instructions generally include cautions about taking certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
+Instructions include cautions about taking a certain medication and drinking alcohol, the shaving process and use of antibacterial soap.
 You must not eat or drink anything eight hours before your procedure.
-Do not smoke two weeks prior to and two days after surgery.
+Do not smoke two weeks before and two days after surgery.
 If you take daily medication, ask your surgeon if it is safe to take before your procedure.
-If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined prior to your procedure.
-You must also stop taking aspirin or diet pills at least two weeks prior to the procedure.
+If you have any sores on your body, if you have a cold, sore throat or allergic condition, inform your surgeon so you may be examined before your procedure.
+You must also stop taking aspirin or diet pills at least two weeks before the procedure.

 Can I return home the same day?